Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 export SOLUTION_CONFIG_TYPE=automated && ./cortx-deploy.sh --cortx-cluster
 ```
 **Note:**
 - Following parameter(s) are passed when the cluster deployment command executes.
-If no parameter is passed, the default ones are chosen.
+If no parameter is passed then script will use default values

 | Parameter     | Default value     | Description     |
 | :------------- | :----------- | :---------|